gitsome/node-path-locker/README.md

 ### Order Matters

-PathLocker runs through the paths for validation and creation as you register them.
+PathLocker runs through the paths for validation and creation in the order you register them.
 You can interchange `add` and `create` paths, but if they depend on each other, then dependent paths must go first.

 ### With or Without the `path` Module